firefox-devtools/profiler/src/test/store/README.md

  5. Assert the modified state.
  6. Repeat as needed.

 These tests are typically short and easy to read, especially when written in a behavior-driven testing style, using plain language (BDD).
 They use the public-facing APIs that the rest of the application is designed with.
 They provide a large amount of coverage with minimal lines of code.
-They allow for easy refactors of the internals of the state representation and action shapes, while actually providing overage for how the state actually behaves.
+They allow for easy refactors of the internals of the state representation and action shapes, while actually providing coverage for how the state actually behaves.

 ## Unit testing derived data and non-Redux store logic